abhilashrpt/geolatte-geom/README.md

 offset by the disadvantages of a bias to 2D planar coordinate systems, and a (by current tastes)  problematic API design.
 (Should complex operations really be part of the Geometry interface?
 What with alternative algorithm implementations?)

-Because of these misgivings, we will de-emphasize SFS compliance.
+Because of these misgivings, we will de-emphasize SFS compliance...